jgreathouse9/FDIDTutorial/Vignette.md

         self.filetype = filetype
         self.display_graphs = display_graphs
 ```
+The user specifies the dataframe they wish to use, as well as the 4 columns I just mentioned.
+The user may also customize, should they specify to see graphs, the colors of the trend lines for the observed and FDID predictions.

 The FDID class makes a few assumptions about ones data structure.
-Firstly, it presumes that the user has a long panel dataset of 4 columns, where we have one column for the outcomes, one column for the time, one column of unit names, and one column for the treatment indicator, which in this case is 0 for all periods untreated, and 1 for Hong Kong during the treatment period.
-I will first go over DID, then AUGDID and the selection algorithm, as these are the main helper functions.
-Then I'll go into the ```fit``` method, the one users actually interact with.
+Firstly, it presumes that the user has a long panel dataset of 4 columns, where we have one column for the outcomes, one column for the time, one column of unit names, and one column for the treatment indicator, which in this case is 0 for all periods untreated, and 1 for the treated unit during the treatment period.
+The code does not do so now, but in future iterations it will test to see that all of these are true.
 ```python
       Country     GDP  Time  Integration
 0   Hong Kong  0.0620     0            0